-Prior to menopause, women may not often think about their estrogen levels.
-But during menopause, when estrogen levels become erratic they can cause an onset of uncomfortable and potentially dangerous symptoms.
-Read on to learn if you´re suffering from low estrogen levels.
+Women may not often think about their estrogen levels prior to menopause.
+However, during menopause, when estrogen levels become erratic, they can cause an onset of uncomfortable — and potentially dangerous —symptoms.
+Continue reading to determine if you’re suffering from low estrogen levels.

 During menopause, the female body ceases production of eggs within the ovaries.
 This leads to the end of monthly menstrual cycles.
 Since estrogen is primarily produced in the ovaries, when egg production slows, so does the production of estrogen.
 The drastic drop in estrogen levels may cause women to suffer from a host of physical and mental conditions.

 - Joint pain